Things to do in Nisyros: a practical guide to the volcanic island

 Where I stayed in Nisyros

 For my accommodation in Nisiros, I chose the Patriko Nisyrian Guesthouse.
-That’s a typical two-floor stone house located on a side street of Mandraki, close to the monastery.
+That’s a typical two-story stone house on a side street in Mandraki, close to the monastery.
 On the first floor were the kitchen, bathroom, and a cozy living room, while on the second floor were two bedrooms.
 Everything seemed newly renovated, and the house was spotlessly clean.
 The price was slightly elevated, but I decided to splurge a bit after a long winter.

 Overall, the Patriko Nisyrian Guesthouse exceeded my expectations, and I had a fantastic stay.
 Whenever I return to Nisyros, I’ll check for sure if this stone house in Mandraki is available.
 See prices and availability for the Patriko Nisyrian Guesthouse.